-Every 12.5 hours of instruction in the classroom constitutes one credit hour.
+Every 12.5 hours of instruction per term in the classroom constitutes one credit hour.
 A 3 credit class, therefore, would mean 3.41 hours of classroom instruction per week for an 11-week term.
+Total course work must include an additional 2 hours of work for every hour of classroom time for a total of 112.5 of actual course time.
+Practicum, internship, and other such courses are calculated at a rate of 37.5 hours per credit.